12 Rounds 3: Lockdown: Plot

-Shaw next runs into Taylor, who had been accidentally locked in, who sees Meeks' blood on Shaw and refuses to trust him, forcing him to point his gun at her.
+Shaw runs into Taylor, who had been accidentally locked in, who sees Meeks' blood on Shaw and refuses to trust him, forcing him to point his gun at her.
 He leaves her with a warning to hide until the lockdown is over.
 Matthews arrives and, unaware of Burke's intention, hails Burke over walkie talkie.
-Burke frames Shaw, for Meeks' death and assuring Matthews that he will handle Shaw.
+Burke frames Shaw for Meeks' death and assures Matthews that he will handle Shaw.
 Burke catches Taylor and threatens to kill her if Shaw doesn't show up.
-Despite Shaw complies, Burke kills her anyway.
+Shaw complies but Burke kills her anyway.
 After an ensuing gunfight that nearly kills Burke, Shaw disconnects several wires to disable the CCTV cameras and then reactivates the network in order to upload the evidence regarding Burke to Internal Affairs.
-However, Darrow notices it and deactivates the network before the upload is complete.
+However, Burke's associate Darrow notices it and deactivates the network before the upload is complete.
 Frustrated, Shaw goes to the rooftop to make a call to Matthews, proclaiming his innocence and reveals Burke's corruption.
 Darrow and Burke capture Shaw and bring him to a meeting room.
 Burke retrieves the flash drive from Shaw and destroys it.
-Just as Burke is about to shoot Shaw, the power is cut and Shaw kills Darrow and escapes.
+Just as Burke is about to shoot Shaw, the lights go off and Shaw kills Darrow and escapes.

-After a brief encounter with the SWAT Team, Shaw calls Matthews to meet her at the back of the building.
-After meeting up, Matthews turns heel and reveals her alliance with Burke.
-Burke then shoots Matthews before the SWAT Team bursts inside.
+After a brief encounter with the SWAT team, Shaw calls Matthews to meet her at the back of the building.
+After meeting up, Matthews reveals to be Burke's associate.
+Burke then shoots Matthews before the SWAT team bursts inside.
 As Shaw is about to be arrested, he plays a recording of Burke's earlier monologue in which Burke incriminates himself.
 Burke attempts to shoot Shaw but Shaw fires his last round to Burke's leg.
 Shaw then cuffs Burke and walks out of the building.